-- Each participant must be able to carry a 15 lb. backpack and other climbing equipment (ropes, hardware, safety gear. - Participants should be able to hold a dead-hang (support your body weight) for 1 minute, and do several pull-ups.
+- Each participant must be able to carry at least 30 lbs. (boat/equipment, ropes, hardware, safety gear). - Participants should be able to hold a dead-hang (support your body weight) for 1 minute and do several pull-ups. - Participants need to be strong swimmers with a basic knowledge of boating and be physically able to selfrescue.

 Allergy or Anaphylaxis.
 People who have had an anaphylactic reaction from any cause are required to have appropriate treatment (i.e. at least one unexpired epinephrine auto-injector) in sufficient quantity to last the entire trip.
 All members of the crew should know how to administer the auto-injector.

 Medication.
 Each participant who needs medication must bring enough medicine for the duration of the trip.
 Be aware that altitude/heat/exertion etc. can affect a medication's efficacy.
 It is not uncommon for participants to use more medication (particularly insulin and albuterol) than anticipated due to unfamiliar conditions faced on the trek.

 Seizures (Epilepsy).
-The seizure disorder must be wellcontrolled by medication.
+The seizure disorder must be well-controlled by medication.
 A well-controlled disorder is one in which 12 months have passed without a seizure.
 Individuals with seizure conditions should familiarize others with signs and symptoms in the event that a seizure occurs in the backcountry.